-\textbf{Pruning branches}: for each output of all the algorithms Mapper, $\al$-Reeb, $\hopes$, we iteratively remove all degree 1 vertices (with their corresponding edge), to obtain a graph with no degree 1 vertices, see Fig.~\ref{fig:mapper-simplification}, \ref{fig:aR-simplification}, \ref{fig:hopes-simplification}.
+After running all algorithms, we iteratively remove all degree 1 vertices (with their single edge), to get a graph without degree 1 vertices, see Fig.~\ref{fig:hopes-simplification}, \ref{fig:mapper-simplification}, \ref{fig:aR-simplification}.

-By Definition~\ref{dfn:hopes} $\hopes(C)$ contains $\MST(C)$, which spans all points of a cloud $C$.
-Both $\MST(C)$ and $\hopes(C)$ approximate $C$ with the zero geometric error, i.e. any point of $C$ is at distance 0 from $\hopes(C)$.
+By Definition~\ref{dfn:hopes}, $\hopes(C)$ contains $\MST(C)$, which spans all points of a cloud $C$.
+Both $\MST(C)$ and $\hopes(C)$ approximate $C$ with zero geometric error, i.e. any point of $C$ is at distance 0 from $\hopes(C)$.
 Hence pruning all branches in $\hopes(C)$ above will make the experimental comparison fairer.

 An ideal output should have much fewer vertices than a given point cloud $C$.
-We have decided to simplify $\hopes$ by Stage~2 below, which preserves the homology guarantee by Corollary~\ref{cor:simhopes_homology}.
-This extra simplification is applied only to $\hopes$ and makes a geometric approximation worse, while Mapper and $\al$-Reeb graphs keep their geometric errors with more intermediate vertices.
+We have decided to simplify $\hopes$ by Algorithm~\ref{alg:contract} below, which preserves the homology by Corollary~\ref{cor:simhopes_homology}.
+This extra simplification is applied only to $\hopes$ and makes a geometric approximation worse, while Mapper and $\al$-Reeb graphs keep their geometric errors with many more intermediate vertices.

 \begin{alg} For a given threshold $\ep$, we iteratively collapse all edges of $\hopes(C)$ with lengths less than $\ep$, starting from shortest edges as follows.

 \textbf{Step (\ref{alg:contract}a)}.
 Any edge shorter than $\ep$ and contained in a triangular cycle will not be collapsed by steps below in order to preserve the homology group $H_1$.